mouseless/json-concepts/specs/01-basics/03-concepts.md

 ## Key Literals Under Concepts

 You can define a key literal under a concept.
-For the following concepts file `response` is a key literal under `$service` concept;
+For the following concepts definition `response` is a key literal under `$service` concept;

 `CONCEPTS: service.concepts.json`